alorman/WLED-working-fork/WLED-integration-notes.md

 ## storing data in eeprom via the readfromjsonstate
 make sure you write using `addtoconfig` it will automatically read

+## Erase eeprom
+in vscode, navigate to the platformio CLI. run `pio run --target erase`.
+If there is an access denied issue, close the serial monitor

 ## to read LED colors
 look to the main state json (which isnt in eerpom and just fires around during runtime) state_seg_0_col_0_0 = root["seg"]["0"]["col"]["0"]; // 213